Shougo/neocomplcache.vim/README.md

 Description
 -----------

-neocomplcache provides keyword completion system by maintaining a cache of keywords in the current buffer. neocomplcache could be customized easily and has a lot more features than the Vim's standard completion feature.
+neocomplcache is the abbreviation of "neo-completion with cache".
+It provides keyword completion system by maintaining a cache of keywords in the current buffer. neocomplcache could be customized easily and has a lot more features than the Vim's standard completion feature.
-Note: neocomplcache may consume more memory than other plugins.

 Installation
 ============